Infusing Theory of Mind into Socially Intelligent LLM Agents: Acknowledgments

-\subsubsection{Acknowledgments}
+\paragraph{Data collection and ethics approval.} All procedures involving human participation were reviewed and approved by our institution's Research Ethics Board and adhered to all applicable institutional and federal guidelines.
+Human evaluations were conducted through CloudResearch, and all annotators provided informed consent.
+No personal information was collected at any stage, and participants were compensated at an average hourly rate of \$10, which is comparable to the U.S. minimum wage.
+See Appendix~\ref{app:human_anno} for the instruction interface provided to participants.

+\section{Acknowledgments}

-This work was funded, in part, by the Vector Institute for AI, Canada CIFAR AI Chairs program, and an NSERC discovery grant.
+This work was funded, in part, by the Institute for Computing, Information and Cognitive Systems (ICICS) at UBC, the Vector Institute for AI, Canada CIFAR AI Chairs program, and an NSERC discovery grant.
 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Nous remercions le Conseil de recherches en sciences naturelles et en g\'{e}nie du Canada (CRSNG) de son soutien.